-The optimal response to this risk is to aim to accumulate a buffer stock of precautionary assets, as a form of "self-insurance."
-The existing literature has employed cumbersome numerical solution and simulation methods to explore the determinants of the target stock of wealth under alternative assumptions.
+The optimal response to such a risk is to aim to accumulate a buffer stock of precautionary assets, as a form of "self-insurance."
+The existing literature has found the numerical value of the target under specific parametric assumptions, but has struggled to present an intuitive picture of the determinants of that target.
 In contrast, we are able to derive an analytical formula for the target level of wealth, and show transparently how the precautionary motive interacts with the other saving motives that have been well understood since Irving Fisher (1930)'s work: The income, substitution, and human wealth effects.